-In most countries federal or state laws and regulations will be in place to help protect youth and their information.
+In most countries federal or state laws and regulations will be in place to help protect children and their information.
 Tithe.ly ChMS is designed to make sure you can restrict access to these information, to only people that should have access.

-Our built in Access Permission system is designed to allow you to customize the features individuals can access, as well as restricting their access to the different features of the system.
+Our in built Access Permission system is designed to allow you to customize the features individuals can access, as well as restricting their access to the different features of the system.

-Who needs access to youth’s information
+Who needs access to children’s information

 While members of your church should be able to access and update information about themselves, accessing others’ data should be monitored.